tanya-ranjan2/covid19_visualisation/README.md

   2. Daily life as Job and Business
   3. Global temperature (main reason due to lockdown for a certain period in the whole world )

-1. The dataset reflects the complexity of decision making during routine clinical care, as opposed to what happens in a more controlled research setting, and data sparsity is, therefore, expected.
+- The dataset reflects the complexity of decision making during routine clinical care, as opposed to what happens in a more controlled research setting, and data sparsity is, therefore, expected.
-2. The other dataset is taken and to allow users to compare the spread of covid-19 in more than two countries at one go in both graphical as well as tabular way.
+- The other dataset is taken and to allow users to compare the spread of covid-19 in more than two countries at one go in both graphical as well as tabular way.
-3. The data visualization methods employed on laboratory test data to make it easier for multidisciplinary teams to collaborate around COVID-19 real-world data.

 DataSet selection :